 Creative Direction / Design Direction

-Young New Yorkers is a nonprofit committed to helping young people move beyond the criminal legal system through restorative, art-based diversion programs.
-Their mission is rooted in the idea that justice can be reimagined — not as punishment, but as possibility.
+Young New Yorkers is a nonprofit that helps young people move beyond the criminal legal system through restorative, art-based diversion programs.
+Their mission reframes justice, not as punishment, but as possibility.

 a black-and-white image of a person playing an acoustic guitar on stage, with a microphone stand nearby.